German Workers' Party: From DAP to NSDAP

 The small number of party members were quickly won over to Hitler's political beliefs.
-He organized their biggest meeting yet of 2,000 people on 24 February 1920 in the Staatliches Hofbräuhaus in München.
+He organized their biggest meeting yet of 2,000 people on 24 February 1920 in the Staatliches Hofbräuhaus in München (a beer hall in Munich).
 Further in an attempt to make the party more broadly appealing to larger segments of the population, the DAP was renamed the National Socialist German Workers' Party (NSDAP) on 24 February.
 Such was the significance of Hitler's particular move in publicity that Harrer resigned from the party in disagreement.
-The new name was borrowed from a different Austrian party active at the time (the Deutsche Nationalsozialistische Arbeiterpartei, i.e. the German National Socialist Workers' Party), although Hitler earlier suggested the party to be renamed the Social Revolutionary Party in order to distance the party from association with socialism.
+The new name was borrowed from a different Austrian party active at the time (the Deutsche Nationalsozialistische Arbeiterpartei; the German National Socialist Workers' Party), although Hitler earlier suggested the party to be renamed the Social Revolutionary Party in order to distance the party from association with socialism.
 It was Rudolf Jung who persuaded Hitler to adopt the NSDAP name.
+The name was intended to draw upon both left-wing and right-wing ideals, with "Socialist" and "Workers'" appealing to the left, and "National" and "German" appealing to the right.

+Although the German Folkish Party (Deutschvölkische Partei), an ideological precursor of the Nazi party, started using the swastika for its party publication in January 1917, only after renaming the DAP was the swastika adopted as the symbol of the Nazi party in August 1920.